 Her representative cases include:

 - In re Matter of Certain Microfluidic Devices, Inv.
-No. 337-TA-1068 (International Trade Commission) (represented 10X Genomics in patent case involving microfluidic chips for sequencing).
+337-TA-1068 (International Trade Commission) (represented 10X Genomics in patent case involving microfluidic devices).

 - Amgen Inc. et al. v.
 Coherus Biosciences Inc., 1:17-cv-00546 (D. Del.) (biosimilar litigation regarding NEULASTA®).